-A programme of officer training is in place and use is being made of the Evolve system for online training.
+A programme of officer training is in place and the Evolve system is available for online training.

-Involvement and engagement is one of the key themes of the 2013-2018 Community Plan.
-The Council has a clear commitment to listening to and being responsive to its residents and service users and this is reflected in the Corporate Plan priorities of 'an accountable Council' and 'involving our community'.
+Involvement and engagement was one of the key themes of the 2013 - 2018 Community Plan which was in place during 2015-16.
+The Community Plan 2016-20 (published May 2016) is now in place and describes how we will work in partnership with the local community to inform them on everything we do and put people first.
+The Council has a clear commitment to listening to and being responsive to its residents and service users and this is reflected in the Corporate Plan priorities.
 The Council carries out a wide range of consultations with the public and other stakeholders on a range of issues including the quality of services provided, on budgets and on new proposals.
-The Community Roads and Pavements Fund involves local residents in decision-making on how budgets are spent.
+The Community Roads and Pavements Fund involve local residents in decision-making on how budgets are spent.
 A number of ways are used to encourage the community to engage, contribute and participate, including providing specialist facilities for individuals where required, such as interpreters and providing crèche facilities for individuals with young children.

-The Council is committed to transparency as an aid to promoting accountability and seeks to proactively provide information in which the public have demonstrated an interest, as well as that required by central Government, to the public via its website.
+The Council is committed to transparency as an aid to promoting accountability and seeks to proactively provide information and engage with the public to understand the information they want in addition to providing information required by central Government.

-The Council measures key indicators such as the extent to which residents think it takes account of their views when making decisions through its annual survey.
+The Council measures key indicators such as the extent to which residents think it takes account of their views when making decisions through the annual Residents Survey.